New to Teaching the EYFS?

 We hope that you’ve found what we’ve written here helpful – do let us know how you’re getting on too!

-Over the coming months we are also hosting a series of webinars looking at both EYFS & KS1, explore our Online CPD Programme for more details.
-We also offer a New to Teaching in the EYFS webinar programme which explores key principles of continuous provision and considers how an effective environment, carefully planned and organised, promotes a broad range of learning opportunities for children.
+Discover our New to Teaching in the EYFS webinar programme which explores key principles of continuous provision and considers how an effective environment, carefully planned and organised, promotes a broad range of learning opportunities for children.

 Explore the importance of the Characteristics of Effective Learning in our blog and how they need to be just as much a part of our planning processes as ‘what’ we are expecting children to learn.